-The selection will be made by the Artistic Director of the Cinema Sector of the Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.
-The selection of the 8 projects participating in the BCC Italia workshop will be notified by the end of May 2021.
+The selection will be made by the Artistic Director of the Cinema Sector of La Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.

-During the 78th Venice International Film Festival, Biennale College Cinema will announce the three teams selected to continue the training and to attend the workshop in October, along with nine teams selected through the International Call launched in May.
+During the 78th Venice International Film Festival, Biennale College Cinema will announce the nine teams selected to continue the training and invited to attend the 10 days development workshop in October, along with three teams selected through the Call BCC-Italia launched in February.

 D. Rules of participation